 I’m trying to be economical and because the half-eaten bag of Doritos is not a life or death situation for me like drinking was, I am going to finish the bag and not replace it.
 Same with any other item that is not serving my health goals right now.

-You need to remove from your home anything that you are explicitly trying to avoid.
 That seems really obvious, but look around right now and ask yourself, “What have I got in here that is setting me up for failure?”

 You might be surprised just how much stuff you have that is preventing you from making the changes you want in your life.
 I’m not just referring to food or alcohol either.